ganley/adventofcode/2020/19/README.md

 so we manually match the first half, then the second half, then check whether the count constraint is satisfied.

+What the code does is actually a bit of a cheat - rather than check that the number of occurrences of rule 42 > the number of occurrences of rule 31, it checks whether the matching text itself is longer.
+It works, but it isn't quite right - I suspect there might be test cases where it would fail.
+But it produced the right answer, so I'm going to let it go.
+To do it right, it would be a fairly simple matter to check `(rule42){1}`, `(rule42){2}`, etc. instead of just `(rule42)+`.

 sample.txt -> aoc19.py -> 2 (part 1) and error (part 2 N/A)

 input.txt -> aoc19.py -> 200 (part 1) and 407 (part 2)